htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

     $ condor_restart
     Sent "Restart" command to local master

-To verify that this change worked, repeat the steps under section `6.3.1 <#x64-5240006.3.1>`__.
+To verify that this change worked, repeat the steps under the :ref:cloud-computing/using-annex-first-time:install a personal htcondor section.
 Then proceed onto the next section.

 Configure a Pool Password
 '''''''''''''''''''''''''